 Lanesboro is one of Minnesota’s most charming small towns – seriously, it’s too cute.
 The town is about two hours from Minneapolis, making it an excellent day destination.
 The city is a destination for outdoor activities such as biking, hiking, and rock climbing.

-The Root River runs along the main downtown creating a scenic, calming environment, and you can enjoy it by walking riverbank trails.
-Lanesboro is home to some amazing hotels and bed and breakfast spots along with an excellent main street with great food, breweries, and local museums.
+The Root River runs along the main downtown, creating a scenic, calming environment, and you can enjoy it by walking riverbank trails.
+Lanesboro is home to some amazing hotels and bed and breakfast spots, along with an excellent main street with great food, breweries, and local museums.

-See Related: Best Hotels in Lanesboro
+See Related: Top-Rated Hotels in Lanesboro

 17. Admire the views and the Historic Architecture of the Split Rock Lighthouse